yegor-vynokurov/computer-vision-classification/README.md

-# computer-vision-classification
+# Computer vision classification

-## Classification of sports images and experiments with preprocessing of data
+## And experiments with preprocessing of data

+Task: Select what gives the best results for classification from the given architectural solutions.
+Check how class imbalance affects accuracy.
+Test the accuracy of the best model on balanced classes.
+Check the dataset for outliers and compare the training accuracy.
+Check how much the accuracy of the model changes if you use only the contours in the image instead of the original images.

 Used Kaggle dataset: https://www.kaggle.com/datasets/gpiosenka/sports-classification

 # Conclusions

+Best pretrain model: ResNet50.

 On imbalanced dataset: Average accuracy on test dataset: 89.4 %